StackVista/stackstate-docs/use/concepts/events.md

 ## Event category

 All events in StackState have a category assigned based on the event type and source system.
 The available categories are **Activities**, **Alerts**, **Anomalies**, **Changes** and **Others**.
 Events received from external systems will have a category attached to them when they arrive in StackState.
-If no valid category is included in an event, it will be grouped under the category **Others**.
+If no valid category is included in an event, it will be grouped under the category **Others**. tab
 ## Event properties

-Select an event to display detailed information about it in the right panel **View summary** tab.
+Select an event to display detailed information about it in the right panel **Event details** tab.
 Events from external systems will also include links through to relevant information in the source system here:

 * **Elements** - The components and/or relations involved in the event.
 * **Event type** - A description of the event type.